rcoleworld/reddit-sentiment-analysis/README.md

 <negation>^n <word> where positive if n % 2 = 0 else negative
 ```

-It would be very difficult (if possible) for a machine learning model to learn this particular pattern.
+It would be unlikely for our machine learning model to learn this particular pattern.

 ## Conclusion
-After all of these concepts are applied and a model is trained, it is simple to connect the model to the praw reddit api to experiment with.
+After all of these concepts are applied, it is simple to connect our classifier to the Reddit API to experiment with.
 In this case lets connect this to a post on a Computer Science subreddit.

 Here are the results:
 ```